EMU: Cross-correlating EMU Pilot Survey 1 with Dark Energy Survey to validate the radio galaxy bias and redshift distribution: Conclusion

 The Australian SKA Pathfinder is part of the Australia Telescope National Facility\footnote{\url{https://www.atnf.csiro.au/facilities/askap-radio-telescope/}} which is managed by CSIRO.
 Operation of ASKAP is funded by the Australian Government with support from the National Collaborative Research Infrastructure Strategy.
 ASKAP uses the resources of the Pawsey Supercomputing Centre.
 Establishment of ASKAP, the Murchison Radio-astronomy Observatory and the Pawsey Supercomputing Centre are initiatives of the Australian Government, with support from the Government of Western Australia and the Science and Industry Endowment Fund.
 We acknowledge the Wajarri Yamatji people as the traditional owners of the Observatory site.

 \paragraph{Funding Statement} BB-K acknowledges support from INAF for the project `Paving the way to radio cosmology in the SKA Observatory era: synergies between SKA pathfinders/precursors and the new generation of optical/near-infrared cosmological surveys' (CUP C54I19001050001).
-CLH acknowledges support from the Hintze Family Charitable Foundation through the Oxford Hintze Centre for Astrophysical Surveys.
+CLH acknowledges support from the Science and Technology Facilities Council (STFC) through grant ST/Y000951/1 and from the Oxford Hintze Centre for Astrophysical Surveys which is funded through generous support from the Hintze Family Charitable Foundation.
+MB is supported by the Polish National Science Center through grants no. 2020/38/E/ST9/00395 and 2020/39/B/ST9/03494.
 KT is supported by the STFC grant ST/W000903/1 and by the European Structural and Investment Fund.
-SC acknowledges support from the Italian Ministry of University and Research (\textsc{mur}), PRIN 2022 `EXSKALIBUR – Euclid-Cross-SKA: Likelihood Inference Building for Universe's Research', Grant No.\ 20222BBYB9, CUP C53D2300131 0006, from the Italian Ministry of Foreign Affairs and International Cooperation (\textsc{maeci}), Grant No.\ ZA23GR03, and from the European Union -- Next Generation EU.
+SC acknowledges support from the Italian Ministry of University and Research (\textsc{mur}), PRIN 2022 `EXSKALIBUR -- Euclid-Cross-SKA: Likelihood Inference Building for Universe's Research', Grant No.\ 20222BBYB9, CUP D53D2300252 0006, and from the European Union -- Next Generation EU.
 JA is supported by MICINN (Spain) grant PID2022-138263NB-I00 (AEI/FEDER, UE) and the Diputaci\'on General de Arag\'on-Fondo Social Europeo (DGA-FSE) Grant No. 2020-E21-17R of the Aragon Government.

 \paragraph{Data Availability Statement} The DES MagLim data used in this paper is publicly available at \url{https://des.ncsa.illinois.edu/}.
 The EMU Pilot Survey 1 images and source catalogues can be downloaded from the CSIRO ASKAP Science Data Archive (\url{https://research.csiro.au/casda/}).